alexanderfache6/traffic-accident-weather-analysis/docs/README.md

 ![alt text](https://raw.githubusercontent.com/alexanderfache6/traffic-accident-weather-analysis/master/code/module2_data/GA/SupportVectorMachines/SVM_.png?token=AGCBXXSPGX2KQUD65FCI5YC6TTXY4 "C vs Gamma Accuracy")

-SVM struggled to fit onto the test after performing well on the training set, with 0.9997 and 0.479 accuracy respectively.
-An issue that was further researched is that SVM tends to work best for datasets consisting of fewer than 10,000 features.
-Our training and test sets were both greater and therefore may have caused intense overfitting due to an inappropriate selection of the number of support vectors.
+SVM struggled to fit onto the test after performing well on the training set, with 0.479 and 0.9997 accuracy, respectively.

 ### Discussion

+An issue that was further researched is that SVM tends to work best for datasets consisting of fewer than 10,000 samples.
+Both training and testing sets were greater and therefore may have caused intense overfitting due to an inappropriate selection of the number of support vectors.

 ## Gradient Boosting/Ensemble Learning using Decision Trees